openlibhums/memory-alpha/content/pages/support/plugins/books.md

 - Licence information

 - Keywords
-  This is currently a list from which keywords can be selected.
+  This is a list from which keywords can be selected.

 ## Importing books